 4 Without me they shall bow down under the prisoners and they shall fall under the slain.
 For all this his anger is not turned away, but his hand is stretched out still.

 5 O Assyrian, the rod of my anger, and the staff in their hand is my indignation.

-6 I will send him against a hypocritical nation, and against the people of my wrath I will give him a charge, to take the spoil, to take the plunder, and to tread them down like the mire of the streets.
+6 I will send him against a hypocritical nation, and against the people of my wrath I will give him a charge, to take the loot, to take the plunder, and to tread them down like the mire of the streets.

 7 Although he does not mean so, neither does his heart think so, yet it is in his heart to destroy and cut off many nations.